roberto-amoroso/VCS-painting-recognition/code/README.md

 2 = like `-v1 1`, but it also shows output images of the intermediate pipeline steps<br>

  - `-mdbi, --match_db_image`<br>
  if present, to perform *Painting Retrieval*, the program rectifies each painting  to match the aspect ration of every painting in `db_path`.
-Otherwise, it rectifies each painting one time using a calculated aspect ratio.
+Otherwise, it rectifies each painting one time using a calculated aspect ratio.<br>
+ ***WARNING***: setting `--match_db_image` slows down the image processing as it introduces a new rectification operation for each painting in the DB.

  - `-hm, --histo_mode`<br>
 if present indicates that, during *Painting Retrieval*, the program will executes  *Histogram Matching* in the case *ORB* does not produce any match.<br>
-***WARNINGS***: setting `--histo_mode` increases the percentage of matches with the DB, but decreases the precision, i.e. increases the number of false positives (incorrect matches).
+***WARNING***: setting `--histo_mode` increases the percentage of matches with the DB, but decreases the precision, i.e. increases the number of false positives (incorrect matches).